lemmingDev/ESP32-BLE-Gamepad/README.md

 ## POSSIBLE BREAKING CHANGES - PLEASE READ
 A large code rebase (configuration class) along with some extra features (start, select, menu, home, back, volume up, volume down and volume mute buttons) has been committed thanks to @dexterdy

+Since version 5 of this library, the axes and simulation controls have configurable min and max values The decision was made to set defaults to 0 for minimum and 32767 for maximum (previously -32767 to 32767) This was due to the fact that non-Windows operating systems and some online web-based game controller testers didn't play well with negative numbers.
+Existing sketches should take note, and see the TestAll example for how to set back to -32767 if wanted

+This version of the library has been tested against NimBLE-Arduino version 2 (as of publishing, 1.4 is the latest released version, so currently only available at https://github.com/h2zero/NimBLE-Arduino/tree/master)

 Please see updated examples

 ## NimBLE